puppetlabs/puppet-docs/source/guides/custom_functions.markdown

     raise Puppet::ParseError, "my error"
 {% endhighlight %}

-## Troubleshooting Functions

-If you're experiencing problems with your functions loading, there's a couple of things you can do to see what might be causing the issue:

-1 - Make sure your function is parsing correctly, by running:

-    ruby -rpuppet my_funct.rb

-This should return nothing if the function is parsing correctly, otherwise you'll get an exception which should help troubleshoot the problem.

-2 - Check that the function is available to Puppet:

-    irb
-    > require 'puppet'
-    > require '/path/to/puppet/functions/my_funct.rb'
-    > Puppet::Parser::Functions.function(:my_funct)
-    => "function_my_funct"

-Substitute `:my_funct` with the name of your function, and it should return something similar to "`function_my_funct`" if the function is seen by Puppet.
-Otherwise it will just return false, indicating that you still have a problem (and you'll more than likely get a "Unknown Function" error on your clients).

 ## Referencing Custom Functions In Templates

 To call a custom function within a [Puppet Template](./templating.html), you can do: